Flash Power Comparison

 The relative power level of each flash at different zoom levels is relatively consistent: the 50mm chart above is so close to the ones for 35mm, 70mm, and 85mm that there's no point in graphing them separately.
 The only exceptions are at the narrowest zoom position as detailed above, and at the widest setting.

-The fixed-reflector flashes are set at a 28mm coverage angle (35mm equivalent), and can't go wider than that without a diffuser, while all of the zoom flashes except the Metz 36 AF-4 go to 24mm.
+Most of the fixed-reflector flashes are set at a 28mm coverage angle (35mm equivalent), and can't go wider than that without a diffuser, while all of the zoom flashes except the Metz 36 AF-4/AF-5 go as wide as 24mm.
 At higher focal lengths, the inability to produce a more focused beam severely penalizes the fixed-reflector packages.
 This is particularly unfair to the tiltable-reflector Promaster flashes, because it is common to use a non-zoomed setting when using bounced light — so this value may be your typical use case.

-Here are the fixed-reflector flashes, normalized to the Pentax AF360FGZ set to 28mm:
+This chart shows the 28mm fixed-reflector flashes, normalized to the Pentax AF360FGZ set to 28mm.

 • Promaster 7200EDF = 1.9×